rwxrob/boost/README.md

 ## <a id=day11> Day 11: Edit Files with Vi (Then Vim)

 [📺 Unedited Video](https://youtu.be/RJ3EVB5-Emw)

+*Please note that I mistakenly say `Ctrl-C` many times in this video where I actually mean `Ctrl-[`.
+See if you can catch all the times I get it wrong.
+It will be a good way to learn from my mistake.*

 1. Vi ("Visual Mode") History and Legacy
 1. Why Vi/m and Not NeoVim/Emacs/Nano/VSCode?